-The next program makes Robobo smile, then it says the phrase that is written in the say_ block, and finally, it returns to the normal facial expression.
+The next program makes Robobo smile, then it says the phrase that is written in the say_ and wait_ block, and finally, after finishing the phrase (operating mode = true), it returns to the normal facial expression.

-We could obtain a more natural expression if we use two say_ blocks, so we can intercalate the facial expression:
+We could obtain a more natural expression if we use two say_ and wait_ blocks, so we can intercalate the facial expression:

 Play _ Sound

-- FUNCTION: Plays one of the predefined sounds of Robobo that are selected in the sound selection field.
+- function: it plays one of the predefined sounds of Robobo that are selected in the sound selection field.
 They are used to show expressiveness in the robot, useful to achieve a more realistic human-robot interaction, and also for the user to perceive in a natural way what Robobo is doing.

 - There are 13 predefined Robobo sounds that convey different moods of the robot: moan, purr, angry, approve, disapprove, discomfort, doubtful, laugh, likes, mumble, ouch and thinking.

 The following program allows the user to touch different parts of Robobo face, eye, mouth and chin, emitting a different sound in each case.
 It shows joy if you “caress” the chin, surprise if you put your finger in the mouth, and anger if you put it in the eye.
 This is achieved by using the tap zone sensor and both the set emotion to _ and the play _ sound blocks in an infinite loop with different conditionals.